cpe200-158-sec1/week-4/week4/Lab402/README.md

 ## Questions:

 1. Are there still any redundant lines of code in your project? where?
+> **Answer:** I found redundant lines of code in constructors.
 2. Modify the project so that you can minimize or solve those redundancy.
+> **Answer:** We can call specific base constructors by using the base keyword after a colon in each constructors.
+This is the way to reduce the redundant codes of construction Shape _color attribute.
 3. What happen if you uncomment line #27-28 in the Program.cs file?
 Why?
+> **Answer:** It causes errors because Shape is abstract class.
+That means we do not implement the class members yet.
+We can not directly use Shape class to instantiate object by itself.
 4. If you uncomment line #30-24 in the Program.cs file, you will get some compile errors.
    Modify the classes and/or the program.cs without touching the "Main" method so that the program will display the result as shown below:
+> **Answer:** I implemented 3 printPerimeter methods (with overloading) that we can use printPerimeter() to show perimeter inside the MainClass but outside the Main method.
+These methods get perimeter from its own object.

 ## Expected Output: